 - Discount Disability License: Georgia residents who are permanently and totally disabled may obtain a discounted Disability License.
 A qualifying disability is an impairment of a permanent and total nature and is certified as such by the Department of Veterans Affairs, Social Security Administration, Medicaid, Medicare or Railroad Retirement System.

 - Any resident who is totally blind may apply for a Lifetime Honorary Fishing License and must provide a Physician’s Certification of Blindness with the application.

 - Nonresidents 16 or older, regardless of physical condition, must have a valid nonresident Georgia fishing license to fish in Georgia freshwater and saltwater, except in private ponds.
 See also Agreements for Bordering States on Agreements with Bordering States.

 - Nonresidents under 16 do not require a fishing license or trout license.

 Any person age 16 and older, entering a WMA or PFA must have a valid license that allows fishing or hunting or a Lands Pass (exclusions apply, visit

 Reciprocal Agreements for Bordering States

 Georgia DNR has Agreements with Alabama, Florida, North Carolina, and South Carolina allowing holders of Georgia fishing licenses to fish in the waters covered without obtaining a fishing license from the bordering state.
 See Agreements with Bordering States.

-- Landowners and their immediate families may fish on their premises without a trout license.
+- Landowners and their immediate families (see Definitions) may fish on their premises without a trout license.